Toyota Hybrid & EV Guide

 Safety is Toyota's greatest priority with FCEVs.
 The hydrogen fuel tanks absorb five times the crash energy of steel and sensors stop the flow of hydrogen in the event of a crash.
 In case of a leak, hydrogen will quickly dissipate as it is lighter than air and hydrogen-related parts are located outside the cabin to ensure no leaked hydrogen builds up.

 Crash mitigation begins with crash prevention, and the equipped Toyota Safety Sense 2.0 is a host of advanced safety features that aims to reduce the likelihood of crashes.
 It can even get you a 10% ICBC discount.

 The Mirai is Toyota's current offering in this space and features an approximately 5 minute hydrogen fueling time, 151hp and up to 500kms of driving range!

-Coming early 2021, the totally redesigned Mirai represents a leap forward for fuel cell electric vehicles, with a significantly greater range, improved driving performance and elegant, sporty design.
+Coming in 2021, the totally redesigned Mirai represents a leap forward for fuel cell electric vehicles, with a significantly greater range, improved driving performance and elegant, sporty design.
 The 2021 Mirai features a rigid body and low centre of gravity, which makes for nimble and rewarding handling.

 Battery Electric Vehicle (BEV)

 Battery Electric Vehicles (BEVs) are what people usually refer to these days when they're talking about EVs.
 These simply use a rechargeable battery for their power.
 They don't have fuel tanks of any kind nor do they emit anything.
 Toyota has a complete lineup of BEVs on the horizon as part of their next-generation e-TNGA architecture.
-We'll be sure to keep you updated on the lastest developments.
+We'll be sure to keep you updated on the latest developments.